mxcoppell/tradestation-api-ts/docs/Authentication.md

 // Token refresh happens automatically when needed const positions = await client.brokerage.getPositions('account_id');

-// You can manually authenticate if needed await client.authenticate();
+// The client automatically handles new refresh tokens if provided by the API
 ```

 ## Environment Selection